iEngage/java-sdk/docs/IdeaApi.md

 <a name="getFollowingIdeas"></a>
 # **getFollowingIdeas**
-> VerveResponseIdeaList getFollowingIdeas(userId, start, end, loggedInUserId, accessToken, clientToken, fields)
+> VerveResponseIdeaList getFollowingIdeas(userId, start, end, requesterId, clientToken, fields, accessToken)

 Get list of ideas that users are following